 As a Shia religious party, Al-Dawa stood starkly at odds with the Sunni-based and secular Ba’ath dictatorship — and Sadr faced state harassment throughout the 1970s.
 Following the 1979 Iranian Revolution, whose leadership explicitly took inspiration from Sadr, Baghdad eliminated Sadr fearing he might lead a similar uprising in Iraq’s Shia south.
 (Sadr’s sister Amina al-Sadr — known as Bint al-Huda — was also arrested and executed around the same time.)

 And Saddam Hussein may have been quite right to fear this.
 The name Sadr, of course, will be familiar to any observer of contemporary Iraq — for Muhammad Baqir al-Sadr’s son-in-law Muqtada al-Sadr today holds sway in the south and in Baghdad’s Shia stronghold, Sadr City.

 * Iraq’s president from 2006 to 2014, Nouri al-Maliki, represented the Dawa Party.
-He was known to show off to guests the ring that Muhammad Baqir al-Sadr attained his martyrdom.
+He was known to show off to guests the ring Muhammad Baqir al-Sadr wore when he attained his martyrdom.

 The names of the Roman Empire’s various client kings are, when not utterly lost to history, deeply obscure to a present-day general audience.
 The best exception bar Cleopatra is surely the Judean ruler King Herod of Biblical villainy.